Home / Articles / US stocks vs. a broker

 • Especially set on regulatory certainty, unwilling to carry policy-change risk: a broker's framework is more mature and stable.

-• Wanting to use both: entirely possible — tokenized stocks for flexible allocation inside your crypto, a broker for long-term regular holdings; they don't clash.
+• Wanting to use both: entirely possible — Binance for flexible allocation inside your crypto, a broker for long-term regular holdings; they don't clash.
 Same condition: you understand each one's risks.

 FAQ